puppetlabs/puppet-instruqt-tracks/pe-extend-capability-lab-3-1/01-use-defined-types-to-make-modules-dynamic/assignment.md

 slug: use-defined-types-to-make-modules-dynamic
 id: cpbzjzbgew4z
 type: challenge
-title: Use Defined Types to make Modules Dynamic
+title: Use defined types to make modules dynamic
 teaser: Break your module class into smaller classes.
 Then, use class inclusion to make the code base more maintainable.
 notes: